-Diplolaena grandiflora is native to Western Australia and grafted forms are readily available for sale and are probably best for growing outside of its native habitat.
+Diplolaena grandiflora is native to Western Australia and grafted forms are readily available for sale, these forms are probably best for growing outside of its native habitat.

 Also known as the Native rose, Wild rose or Western rose, Diplolaena grandiflora makes an excellent specimen plant either in the garden or in a container.

-Requiring a well drained soil and plenty of sun Diplolaena grandiflora will grow from 1 -3m high with a similar spread depending on conditions.
+Requiring a well drained soil and plenty of sun eventually it will grow from 1 -3m high with a similar spread depending on conditions.

 Grown for its showy nodding red flowers which appear from autumn through to spring.
 Foliage is dark green with a downy or hairy texture on the underside.